Castle Eden Brewery: Whitbread ownership

+21st century- initial closure and further changes in ownership

 Whitbread announced plans to close down the brewery in 1998, but it was saved by an estimated £4 million management buyout by David Soley and David Beecroft.
 Production at the time was 60,000 barrels.
 Major negotiations took place over the ownership of the Trophy Special brand, which with production of 28,000 barrels, was essential if the new company was to survive on its own.
 Whitbread maintained ownership of the Castle Eden Ale and Best Scotch brands, which the new company could brew under licence for seven years.

 The brewery was closed in 2002 and production was moved to Cameron's Brewery.
 Castle Eden continued to be produced until 2009, when InBev, which had inherited the Whitbread brand portfolio, refused renewal of the licence.
 Camerons announced the return of Castle Eden Ale production in 2013.

-Since 2014 Castle Eden beers have been brewed by an independent microbrewery in Seaham.
-An April 2020 article indicates that the business was owned by Cliff Walker and David Travers who had arranged for a major increase in capacity.
+In 2014, the brewery assets were acquired by new owners and relocated to Seaham. to increase the production capacity of the brewery and to meet anticipated demand.

+Since 2016, the brewery has focused on providing contract brewing and packaging whilst continuing to offer a range of Castle Eden Ales on draught.

+Powder Monkey Group acquired the brewery and business in May 2025.